Nibamot/sample_lnmp_stack/README.md

 Another custom image of php-fpm was was built.
 The PHP output is then served through nginx.
 The environment variables for the mysql is set in the PHP container as well because it needs to access the DB.
 On the cloud-premises this would be retrieved from secrets or something of that ilk.

 3. **MySQL**
 MySQl acts as the database from which nginx-php duo retrieve data.
 The `testdb.py` script simply creates a table and keeps adding and entry to the table in the database every time the script is run.

-### How to run
-With the `docker-demo` folder in place, one has to simply run the `docker-compose up -d` command.
-Then application springs up and you can check http://localhost:8085 shows a sample output from the database.
-It can be torn down as easily as it was brought up with the command `docker-compose down`.
+The python script mentioned above is very basic and can be modified as desired.

 ## Part two: Kubernetes deployment
 I have used minikube as an example of a cloud-premise.
 This application has been packaged into a helmchart for sake of automation in deployment.
 Helming also makes our job easier to upgrade and track applications.

+## Prerequisites
+1. A Kubernetes cluster needs to be setup.
+This could be a full-blown bare-metal setup or as simple as minikube that follows the docker in docker (`dind`) approach.
+2. We need to build a custom image for Phpapp using the Dockerfile provided in the repository.
+Configure `docker` to use the `docker daemon` in your kubernetes cluster via your terminal: `eval $(minikube docker-env)`
+3. Build the image using `docker build . t customphp`
+4. The host node would hold the `testdb.py` and `index.php`.
+This is just a matter of design.
+We could even hold these two files in the images while they are built using the `COPY` command in the Dockerfile

 We will go though the components that need to be used in our K8s deployment.

 1. **Nginx and PHP**
 A deployment (`nginx-php-deployment`) in which each pod contains one `nginx` container and a Custom `phpapp` container is setup.
-The Php image is custom in order to allow the container to access and retrieve data from the Mysql DB.
+The `customphp` image is custom in order to allow the container to access and retrieve data from the Mysql DB.
 An appropriate NodePort based service (nginx-php-svc) on port 30600 from default port 80 is setup for this deployment such that it can accessed.
 We have setup the `nginx.conf` file  using a config map named `nginx-config-volume`.
 Also, the phpapp has been configured to receive the MySQL access credentials though secrets and config-maps.
 The passwords have been base64 encoded.The nginx-php-deployment is also served by a Persistent Volume named `data-store-pv` that shares the index.php and testdb.py on the hostpath `data_scripts`.
 I have also setup a Horizontal Pod Autoscaler for this deployment with the autoscaler triggered if the cpu utilization goes beyond 90% (just an example) .

 2. **MySQL**